Vegan Panang Curry with Tofu

 Panang curry, also spelled phanaeng or panaeng, is a thick Thai curry with a sweet, salty and nutty peanut flavour.

 This recipe is my version of Thai panang curry.
 I use light coconut milk, curry powder, tomato paste and peanut butter instead of traditional ingredients.
+It’s:

 Labelled ingredients for a vegetable panang curry in bowls on a counter top.

-• coconut milk – you can use light or full-fat coconut milk, I tend to lean towards light coconut milk because I find full-fat to be a bit too heavy…plus this recipe already had added fats from the peanut butter
+• Coconut Milk: You can use light or full-fat coconut milk, I tend to lean towards light coconut milk because I find full-fat to be a bit too heavy…plus this recipe already had added fats from the peanut butter

 Before You Start: If you plan to serve over rice, which is recommended), start preparing that now so it can cook while you make the curry.